Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Amorphous array of particles on a planar substrate

+First, we confirm the validity of the plane-wave expansion for substrate-supported arrays by comparing the extinction cross-section spectrum obtained with the T-matrix method (open-source python code SMUTHI \cite{Egel2014, Egel2016}) for an amorphous array composed of 24 crystalline silicon (c-Si) \cite{Schinke2015} nanodisks ($D=160$ nm, $H=120$ nm, substrate index $n_{sub}=2$) with an FDTD simulation (FDTD Solutions, Lumerical) for the same array, cf. Fig.~\ref{fig:1}b.
 Next, we compare the results of superposition T-matrix to our effective model.
-We simulate arrays with 1751 particles made of c-Si drawn using random sequential adsorption \cite{Hinrichsen1986} on a substrate at selected CC values.
-This number of disks is sufficient for yielding spectra which do not change significantly for different realizations of an amorphous array.
-For low density (high $l_{cc}>10$) the optical response is almost density independent \cite{OE_22_2031_anto}, as it should, since the arrays tend to well-separated quasi-single disks.
+We simulate substrate-supported arrays with 1751 particles made of c-Si and assembled using RSA.
+This number of disks is sufficient for obtaining converged spectra for different realizations of an amorphous array.
+For low density (high $l_{cc}>10D$) the optical response is almost density independent \cite{OE_22_2031_anto}, as it should, since the arrays tend to well-separated quasi-single disks.
 However, as plotted in Fig.~\ref{fig:1}c, for dense arrays significant deviation from the single particle response is observed \cite{Antosiewicz2012, Czajkowski2020a}.
-The obtained agreement between the two methods (effective and superposition T-matrix) is maintained even for dense arrays, leading to the conclusion that we can indeed predict the optical spectra of substrate-supported arrays using our effective approach, which is orders of magnitude faster than the direct superposition T-matrix approach.
+Agreement of the two methods is maintained even for dense arrays, confirming that the effective approach calculates correct optical spectra of substrate-supported amorphous arrays orders of magnitude faster than the direct superposition T-matrix one.